george-hawkins/micropython-wifi-setup/README.md

 There are various interesting ports of MicroPython, some of which contain, among other things, e.g. more extensive support for ESP32 features.

 See Adafruit's page on the "[many forks & ports of MicroPython](https://github.com/adafruit/awesome-micropythons)".

+---

+If you're posting data using `curl` you won't see the data even with `-v` as it doesn't show the body content that's sent:

+    $ curl -v --data 'bssid=alpha&password=beta' 192.168.0.178/authenticate

+If you want to see the headers _and_ body content, you have to replace `-v` with `--trace-ascii -` like so:

+    $ curl --trace-ascii - --data 'bssid=alpha&password=beta' 192.168.0.178/authenticate